-April Masarik, associate professor in the Department of Psychological Science, co-authored a recently published paper “Stress and Resilience Among Resettling Refugee Youth: An Illustrative Review and New Applications for the Family Stress Model” in the Journal of Family Theory and Review.
+April Masarik, associate professor in the Department of Psychological Science, co-authored the paper “Stress and Resilience Among Resettling Refugee Youth: An Illustrative Review and New Applications for the Family Stress Model” in the Journal of Family Theory and Review.

 Visit the Wiley publishing website for a full-text, read-only copy of the article.